grahamedgecombe/icicle/README.md

 * Additional multiplexing logic needs to be added after the read port.
 * Only a single memory bus transaction may be in flight at once.

-This could be improved with negative-edge block RAMs, which Amaranth does not yet support.
-Alternatively, Icicle could be changed to use a pipelined memory bus that makes requests during one cycle and does not expect the response until the following cycle.
+This could be improved with:

+* Negative-edge block RAMs, which Amaranth does not yet support.
+* Using a pipelined memory bus that makes requests during one cycle and does not expect the response until the following cycle.
+* Adding instruction and data caches and burst support.

 ## Dependencies